kapilraghuwanshi/corona-tracker-app/README.md

 * Press the Fork button here.
 * Clone the forked repos to your local.
 * Go to the repo directory and run "npm install"
+* Get the free APIs which an bring you latest data
 * Run "ionic serve" and enjoy your own version of the app.
 * Create your own branch with proper feature name.
 * Complete the task, run it and test it.